 Best Hawaiian Plate Lunch: Waiahole Poi Factory

 If you drive to the North Shore, we recommend heading across the Pali Highway or the Likelike Highway and driving up the coast.
-It's faster to cut through the middle of the island, but this drive is beautiful, and you can stop at the Waiahole Poi Factory for a plate lunch of laulau (chicken, pork, squid, or beef steamed in taro leaves) and kalua pig.
+It’s faster to cut through the middle of the island, but this drive is beautiful.
+You can stop at the Waiahole Poi Factory for a plate lunch of laulau (chicken, pork, squid, or beef steamed in taro leaves) and kalua pig.

-The staples of Hawaiian food: laulau, kalua pig, poi, lomilomi salmon, rice, and haupia.
+The staples of Hawaiian food are laulau, kalua pig, poi, lomilomi salmon, rice, and haupia.

 Rustic charm.